pranamyaa/Flask-Application-with-AWS-Services-Music-Subscription-App/README.md

-# Musical_System-Application-prototype-using-AWS
-Musical Application using AWS services like S3, EC2, DynamoDB.
-Which can be deploy on EC2 free tier instance.
+# Music Subscription Application using Flask and AWS services

+Services Used:
+1. AWS EC2
+2. AWS S3
+3. AWS DynamoDB

+Step by step guide on how to deploy it on EC2 instance is mentioned in command.txt file.